gptilt/datasets/README.md

 Open datasets for the community!

+ETL can be executed by running:

+- `ds-riot-api`: Has two subcommands, `raw` and `stg`.
+Both require the parameters `--key` and `--root`, that specify the Riot API Key, and the storage root directory, respectively.
+Additionally, `stg` also admits the flag option `--flush`, which forces it to write to disk even if a table's partition is smaller than 1GB.

 ## License

 All datasets are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).